 - Edit website from your mobile using their mobile app

-- Range of third party apps to integrate with other services
+- A range of third-party apps to integrate with other services

 Choosing the right approach for your organisation’s website is always a tricky decision.
 Once you’ve committed it’s lots of work to change so we always recommend taking the decision carefully.
 Even if you get a free website you may also need some external support with the surrounding strategy.
-If so we can probably help so please get in touch to discuss your options more.
+Feel free to get in touch to discuss your options more.